 Food and Drug Administration, HHS.

-Submit either electronic or written comments on the requested CMC information by May 29, 2015.
+Submit either electronic or written comments on Agency guidances at any time.

-Submit written requests for single copies of the February 2012 guidance to the Office of Communication, Outreach and Development, Center for Biologics Evaluation and Research (CBER), Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
-71, rm.
+Submit written requests for single copies of the guidance to the Office of Communication, Outreach and Development, Center for Biologics Evaluation and Research (CBER), Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
+71, Rm.
 3128, Silver Spring, MD 20993-0002.
 Send one self-addressed adhesive label to assist the office in processing your requests.
-The guidance may also be obtained by mail by calling CBER at 1-800-835-4709 or 240-402-7800.
+The guidance may also be obtained by mail by calling CBER at 1-800-835-4709 or 240-402-8010.
 See the SUPPLEMENTARY INFORMATION section for electronic access to the guidance document.

 FOR FURTHER INFORMATION CONTACT: